Finding a Therapist Who Can Help You Heal

 Medication may help ease certain symptoms, but it comes with side effects.
 Furthermore, it cannot solve the “big picture” problems.
-Medication won’t fix your relationships, help you figure out what to do with your life, or give you insight into why you continue to do things you know are bad for you.
+Medication won’t fix your relationships, help you figure out what to do with your life, or give you insight into why you continue to make unhealthy choices.

 Therapy can be time consuming and challenging, as uncomfortable emotions and thoughts often arise as part of the treatment process.
-However, therapy provides long-lasting benefits that go beyond symptom relief.
-Therapy gives you the tools for transforming your life—for relating better to others, building the life you want for yourself, and coping with whatever curveballs come your way.
+However, therapy provides long-lasting benefits beyond symptom relief.
+Therapy gives you the tools for transforming your life—for relating better to others, building the life you want for yourself, and coping with whatever curveballs are thrown your way.

 |Myths about therapy|